 In particular, a long debate has ran around the blog : should you put in on a subdomain (blog.parapluie.be) or a subdirectory (www.parapluie.be/blog)?
 The logic that stands behind is that if your blog contains topics related to your main website, treating questions in deep, or, in other words, supporting content, it is best to put it as a part of your website, on a subdirectory.
 If your blog treats of a very specific topic, or if it is completely different of your website, then it makes more sense to put it on a subdomain.
 If you don't, it is not set in stone that it will hurt your SEO, but it might have some consequences.

 That's why HubSpot CMS now offers the possibility to put your blog on a subdirectory.
 Because a blog often hosts supporting content related to your website.
-It wasn't possible before, and it is now available in CMS entreprise.
+It wasn't possible before, and it is now available in CMS Enterprise.

 Security aspects are taken into account by HubSpot.
-The website hosted on HubSpot CMS aren't likely to be hacked.
+The website hosted on HubSpot CMS isn't likely to be hacked.
 There isn't any update to be done by your team.
 So it frees your IT team from checking that.

 For the visitor

 For the visitor on your website, a big plus point is the personalization.
 Indeed, with HubSpot CMS, you can use the information that you have on the visitor to personalize its experience.
-It can be through the localisation and language of the visitor, but also many other elements, like the persona.
+It can be through the localization and language of the visitor, but also many other elements, like the persona.
 Depending on your persona, you can define the smart content that will show up on the page.
 This can help your visitor see the information relevant from its own perspective.

 For the HubSpot user